 What do we do if a player who does not reside within our boundary attempts to register in our league?

-Any player who does not reside within a league boundary is not able to participate in that league regardless of the age of the player, without a waiver issued by the Little League International Charter Committee in Williamsport, Pa.
-Players that do not reside within a league boundary but attend a school that is physically located within the league boundary are permitted to participate in that league with full eligibility.
+Any player League Age eight or older who does not reside within a league boundary is not able to participate in that league without either having uninterrupted participation since age seven or a waiver issued by the Little League International Charter Committee in Williamsport, Pennsylvania.
+Players League Age eight or above that do not reside within a league boundary but attend a school that is physically located within the league boundary are permitted to participate in that league with full eligibility.
+Reminder, players league age seven and under may register in any Little League program without respect to any geography-related eligibility or school eligibility requirements.
 Learn more about the waiver process.

 Do players have to use residence for eligibility if they live in the league’s boundary or can they also use the school option?